alex-steinberg/ionic-firebase-starter/README.md

 in common wide use as a mobile stack, crystal clear and example-rich documentation, years of history with commensurate stability, 3rd-party libraries, Stack Overflow posts and active communities.

+Cypress replaces Protractor/Selenium as the end-to-end testing framework.

 ## Good, Simple Practices

 While building the [PayProp Owner App](https://apps.apple.com/za/app/payprop/id1228082863) over the last two years as a one-man mobile dev team, I have constantly sought patterns and practices that would set the team up for success when growth happens, all the while maintaining a high pace of development and delivery to meet business objectives.
 The result is, hopefully, a set of Angular development patterns that is performant, maintainable and safe.